Why is it so difficult to find a cure?

 EB, although thought of primarily as a skin-blistering disorder, is a systemic disease, with chronic inflammation and tissue malfunction throughout most organs, leading to failure to thrive and premature death.
 Ultimately, systemic therapies are required, though localised treatments to address non-healing wounds provide relief for patients living with EB now.

-Current status of EB research
+History of EB research

 There is currently no cure for any form of EB, and treatment still focuses largely on wound care by protective bandaging to reduce pain and further damage, and managing complications from the risks of infection, fibrosis and poor nutritional status.